-Net cash used in investing activities was \$153.5 million for the three months ended March 31, 2015 compared to net cash used in investing activities of \$457.1 million for the three months ended March 31, 2014.
+Net cash provided by investing activities was \$6.2 million for the nine months ended September 30, 2015 compared to net cash used in investing activities of \$380.9 million for the nine months ended September 30, 2014.
 The factors that contributed to the change between the two periods are summarized below.

-- We had cash outflows related to our acquisition of Civica Office Commons in February 2015 of \$188.4 million. - We received proceeds of \$37.2 million from the sale of Citymark in February 2015. - We had cash outflows related to capital expenditures at operating properties of \$3.0 million.
+- We had cash outflows related to our acquisitions of Civica Office Commons in February 2015 and 2851 Junction Avenue in May 2015 of \$270.3 million. - We received proceeds of \$231.5 million from the sale of 2555 Grand, Citymark and 4050/4055 Corporate Drive in 2015. - We received distributions from the Core Fund totaling \$81.1 million, of which \$53.4 million was included in cash flows from investing activities, as they exceeded our equity in earnings of the joint venture. - We had cash outflows related to capital expenditures at operating properties of \$9.6 million.

-- We had cash outflows related to our acquisition of the Howard Hughes Center in January 2014 of \$474.9 million. - We received proceeds of \$7.5 million from sale of a building in the Minneapolis Office/Flex Portfolio in March 2014.

-- We received distributions from the Core Fund totaling \$51.6 million, of which \$10.6 million was included in cash flows from investing activities, as they exceeded our equity in earnings of the joint venture. - We had cash outflows related to capital expenditures at operating properties of \$1.3 million.
+- We had cash outflows related to our acquisition of the Howard Hughes Center in January 2014 of \$474.9 million. - We received proceeds of \$71.6 million from sale of the Minneapolis Office/Flex Portfolio in 2014. - We received distributions from the Core Fund totaling \$99.7 million, of which \$25.5 million was included in cash flows from investing activities, as they exceeded our equity in earnings of the joint venture. - We had cash outflows related to capital expenditures at operating properties of \$5.5 million.